lunasorcery/slice/README.md

 make slice && make install
 ```

-This depends on a recent (C++11) C++ compiler being available.
+This depends on a C compiler being available.
 If you encounter issues, please let me know.